-Total tax credits received under the Enterprise Zone Wage Credit program were \$278,981 in FY 2015.
-A total of three companies received tax credits under the Distressed Areas Economic Revitalization Act.
-All three companies that received a tax credit for FY 2015, provided the Division of Taxation with the data required by Rhode Island General Law § 42-64.3-6.1(h).
-Detailed results by tax credit/tax benefit recipient are contained in Table IV on page 28.
+In FY 2016, a total of three companies received tax credits under the Distressed Areas Economic Revitalization Act.
+The total amount of this tax benefit for these three companies was \$855,932.
+One company that received this tax credit for FY 2016, failed to provide the Division of Taxation with the data required by Rhode Island General Law § 42-64.3-6.1(h).
+Detailed results by tax credit/tax benefit recipient are contained in Table IV on page 26.

-The geographic distribution of the three recipients of Enterprise Zone Wage Tax Credits was confined to three communities in the state.
-Cumberland, Providence, and West Warwick were each a location of the qualifying operations of one tax credit recipient.
+The geographic distribution of the two recipients of Enterprise Zone Wage Tax Credits that submitted the required data to the Division of Taxation was confined to two communities in the state.
+Cumberland and Providence were each a location of the qualifying operations of one tax credit recipient.

-The recipients of the Enterprise Zone Wage Credit reported 153 part-time jobs, 115 seasonal job, and 939 full-time jobs for FY 2015.
-The Office of Revenue Analysis was able to determine the employment benchmark for all three recipients of the Enterprise Zone Wage Credit.
+The two recipients of the Enterprise Zone Wage Credit reported 13 part-time jobs, 40 seasonal job, and 1,096 full-time jobs for FY 2016.
+The Office of Revenue Analysis was able to determine the employment benchmark for these two recipients of the Enterprise Zone Wage Credit.
 To earn the credit, a recipient is required to increase employment by five percent over the recipient's benchmark employment level.
-Based on data provided by the Enterprise Zone Council to the Division of Taxation, ORA determined that all the recipients of the Enterprise Zone Wage Credit exceeded the employment growth threshold to qualify for the credit.
+Based on data provided by the Enterprise Zone Council to the Division of Taxation, ORA determined that these two recipients of the Enterprise Zone Wage Credit exceeded the employment growth threshold to qualify for the credit.

 With respect to the wage requirement for the Enterprise Zone Wage Credit, each recipient's total wage bill for the year in which the tax credit is earned must exceed the total wage bill paid in the year prior to receiving the tax credit.
-Based on data provided by the Enterprise Zone Council to the Division of Taxation, ORA determined that all recipients of the Enterprise Zone Wage Credit exceeded the wage bill requirement for the credit.
-Since the Distressed Areas Economic Revitalization Act has no requirement for tax credit recipients to provide employee benefits, no assessment of whether the Enterprise Zone Wage Credit recipients met the benefit goals of the act were made.
-Table IV lists the benefits offered for the three tax credit recipients that provided the information required under Rhode Island General Law § 42-64.3-6.1(h) to the Division of Taxation.
+Based on data provided by the Enterprise Zone Council to the Division of Taxation, ORA determined that the two recipients of the Enterprise Zone Wage